The Home Base for Competitive Intel Pros to Collaborate and Thrive

 • Dozens of references you can message before spending $ on software.

-And that's on purpose.Keeping things on the smaller side helps members create genuine connections with each other.That looks like 100+ members exchanging an average of 1,000+ messages every month.That doesn't mean we aren't growing.
+And that's on purpose.Keeping things on the smaller side helps members create genuine connections with each other.That looks like 100+ members exchanging an average of 1,000+ messages every month.This doesn't mean we aren't growing.
 We just do it slowly.Unlike other communities, we have no goals or OKRs tied to member count growth.Instead, we prioritize high-quality discussion and connection.

 Many employers will reimburse professional community fees.
 Here's a template to help you make the ask.